Skip to content

 Best Practices

-• vx run - Run commands with specific runtime versions
+• vx run - Run a project script or command with vx-managed runtimes

 See Also